What Is The Minimum & Maximum Voltage Range For 18650?

 Do 18650 Batteries Automatically Prevent Overcharging?

-No, but some 18650 batteries come with a built-in protection circuit.
-This is a tiny BMS that is built into the cell packaging that safeguards the battery against common issues like overcharging, over-discharging, and short-circuiting.
-This circuit, if present, is always added additionally after the cell is manufactured.
+No, an 18650 does not have any sort of protection built in.
+While it is true that some 18650 batteries have a protection circuit, but is something that is added after the cell is manufactured.
+This protection circuit is a tiny BMS that is built into the cell packaging that safeguards the battery against common issues like overcharging, over-discharging, and short-circuiting.
 This sounds like an ideal solution, but it's only good for a few limited applications as a BMS that small cannot support very high currents.

 Another issue arises when dealing with putting batteries like this in series.
 The MOSFETs in a 1S BMS generally only support a few volts between their gate and source pins.
 This becomes a problem when adding cells in series, as the overall voltage of the battery pack goes far beyond that which the BMS MOSFETs can support.